rajanssi/spark-notebook/README.md

 `http://www.pyspark-route-<your-project-name>.2.rahtiapp.fi`.

-To get the access token to Jupyter server, you can first use the command `oc get pods` to find the right pod name and then type `oc logs -f <pod-name>`.
-You'll find the access token at the bottom, below the "Or copy and paste one of these URLs:" log message.
-Copy only the contents after the "token=" part and paste it to you Jupter server login field, or set up easy to remember password for yourself.
-After that, you are ready to use Jupyter Lab interface with Spark engine.
+To get the access token to Jupyter server, go to your Jupyter server web page.
+The default token will be set to `12345`.
+You can change with the Setup Password field during your first log in.

 ## Other